Tilda Swinton: Personal life

-Swinton signed a petition in support of director Roman Polanski, who had been detained while traveling to a film festival in relation to his 1977 sexual abuse charges, which the petition argued would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."
-In 2018, Swinton stated her support for Scottish independence.

-In a 2021 interview with Vogue, Swinton mentioned that she identifies as queer.
+In a 2021 interview with Vogue, Swinton mentioned that she identifies herself as queer.
 She was quoted as saying, "I'm very clear that queer is actually, for me anyway, to do with sensibility.
 I always felt I was queer – I was just looking for my queer circus, and I found it.
 And having found it, it's my world."
-She further stated that her collaborations with several creative visionaries helped her to find a sense of familiar belonging.
+She said that her collaborations with several creative visionaries helped her to find a sense of familiar belonging.
 In a 2022 profile by The Guardian, she stated, "It just so happened I'd also been a queer kid – not in terms of my sexual life, just odd."

-In January 2022, Swinton revealed she is recovering from long COVID, with symptoms including having trouble getting out of bed, a bad cough, vertigo, and memory issues; she is also considering quitting acting to "retrain as a palliative carer", informed both by the trauma of living through the AIDS epidemic in the UK – Swinton mentions feeling a similarity between her experiences and those of the characters in Russell T Davies' 2021 TV drama miniseries It's a Sin – and "witnessing the loving support her parents received from professional carers at the end of their lives, and the impact it had on her."
+In January 2022, Swinton said she was recovering from long COVID, with symptoms including having trouble getting out of bed, a bad cough, vertigo, and memory loss.
+She also stated that she was considering quitting acting to "retrain as a palliative carer", informed both by the trauma of living through the AIDS epidemic in the UK (feeling a similarity between her experiences and those of the characters in Russell T Davies's 2021 TV drama miniseries It's a Sin) and "witnessing the loving support her parents received from professional carers at the end of their lives, and the impact it had on her."